 Camping in the mountains can be chilly business, but by taking certain precautions when you pack, you can avoid getting cold as you reach higher altitudes.
 Bringing the right gear can make a world of difference for you and your fellow campers when the temperature starts to drop.

-The Stanley Hotel and renowned outfitter Kent Mountain Adventure Center have teamed up to create the ultimate way to play in stay in Rocky Mountain National Park (RMNP) spring and summer 2017!
-From spending the night hanging off the side of a cliff 150 above the ground, to rock climbing and hiking through exclusive locations in the park, we have something to satisfy everyone’s adventure needs!
+The Stanley Hotel and renowned outfitter Kent Mountain Adventure Center have teamed up to create the ultimate way to play in stay in Rocky Mountain National Park (RMNP) Winter 2018!
+From snow shoeing, cross county skiing, back-country skiing, ice climbing and more through exclusive locations in the park, we have something to satisfy everyone’s adventure needs!

 Check out the winter package offerings while staying at the Stanley Hotel.
 Guests can choose from any number of winter outing adventures!
 Check back soon for summer hotel adventure packages.